Close Menu

 This article will discuss the four most common reasons for an end to your Social Security Disability benefits.
 The first event that usually ends SSDI benefits is an improvement in your disabling medical condition.
 The second is a return to work.
 Third, is incarceration in jail or prison.
 The fourth reason for an end to your SSDI benefits is the conversion of your monthly payment into retirement benefits.
 This will occur at your full retirement age.

 The SSA reviews your SSDI and SSI cases on a regular basis to see if you are still disabled.
-These reviews are called Continuing Disability Reviews (CDR) and everyone who receives Social Security Disability benefits will have a review at some point in time.
+These reviews are called Continuing Disability Reviews (CDR).
+Almost everyone who receives SSDI benefits will have a review at some point in time.
 If the SSA decides you can return to work, then your benefits will end.

 social security disability ends